Frequently Asked Questions

 - Job search – On the left nav bar, click “Jobs” and then enter keywords such as the employer’s name, a field you are interested in (like advertising or banking), or any other keyword.

-- You can also search by the event title – “NYC CIC” “DC CIC” or “Boston CIC” to view positions at a specific event.
+- You can also search by the event title – “NYC CIC” to view positions interviewing at the NYC event.

 - Saving Searches – Once you complete a search, you can save it for later use, or set it to be your default search.